drivet/website/content/blog/technical/theremin-build.md

 For one thing, proper grounding is crucial.
-Given that the player is actually part of the circuit (forming one half of a capacitor, the other half being the antennae), the instrument simply won't unless both the player and the instrument are connected to ground.
+Given that the player is actually part of the circuit (forming one half of a capacitor, the other half being the antennae), the instrument simply won't work unless both the player and the instrument are connected to ground.
 Luckily, the board comes with a grounding pad, which I connected to a makeshift copper wire bracelet via alligator clips:

 <div style="clear: both; text-align: center;">
 <a href="/blog/technical/grounding_bracelet.jpg"